AzonInc/Doorman/README.md

 > ✅ On some installations the a and b wires are twisted but it doesn't matter because Doorman has an integrated bridge rectifier to handles that for you.

->⚠️ **BE AWARE**\
+> [!WARNING]
 > The minimum output current of the intercom power supply **must be 60mA** in order to achieve a stable operation!\
 > However it is possible that some other devices using the 24V-wire are taking too much current so it's not sufficient to power Doorman anymore.\
 > A best case scenario would be that you can use the P-wire with 60mA.
-That doesn't work for everyone tho.\
+That doesn't work for everyone tho.
 >
 > **Please power your Doorman with an external Power Supply (USB-C or Screw Terminal) if your intercoms power supply provides less than 60mA or whenever you notice an unstable operation.**

+> [!IMPORTANT]
->⚠️ **DO NOT USE THE +24V P-LINE AND USB-C AT THE SAME TIME**
+> **DO NOT USE THE +24V P-LINE AND USB-C AT THE SAME TIME**

 ### Possible Wiring:
 #### 2-Wire Mode (with external Power Supply)
 <img src=".github/images/wiring_2wire_power_screwterminal.png" alt="2 Wire Installation" height="275">

+> [!IMPORTANT]
->⚠️ Please check the polarity of a- and b-wires as the bridge rectifier can only handle two wires but not three.
+> Please check the polarity of a- and b-wires as the bridge rectifier can only handle two wires but not three.
 > Be sure to connect the ground wire of your external power supply to the same Screw Terminal as the ground wire that comes from your intercom.

 1. Open the Intercom enclosure